 Hydration is Critical in the Outdoors

 Hydration is an essential part of spending time outside.
 These are only a few of the many signs of dehydration.
 If dehydration progresses unchecked, it is easy to fall behind.
-Stay on top of hydration by drinking water and sports drinks prior to feeling thirsty, and always remember to bring enough water with you when heading to the outdoors.
+Stay on top of hydration by drinking water and sports drinks prior to feeling thirsty, and always remember to bring enough water with you when heading to the outdoors or bring the tools to purify the water you find naturally.